Best Toaster of 2020

 The AmazonBasics KT-3680 also earned a 5 out of 10 in this metric.
 It tends to toast one side of frozen items more than the other.
 Although we didn't find this to be too much of an issue when it came to the overall taste, it definitely downgrades the texture a bit.

-Representing the lower performers in our defrosting test were the Cuisinart CPT-160, the Krups Breakfast Set, and the KitchenAid, all of which scored a 4.
+The Cuisinart CPT-160, the Krups Breakfast Set, and the KitchenAid, were the lower performers in our defrosting test all of which scored a 4.
 In general, we feel the defrost setting on these models doesn't have enough horsepower to handle frozen goods very well.
-Even on higher shade settings all of them produced somewhat underdone waffles.
+Even on higher shade settings, all of them produced somewhat underdone waffles.

 Toasters are one of those products that you use most days, yet probably don't think about too much when you're shopping for one.
 And that is completely reasonable because any real or digital retail shelf is going to instantly bombard you with hundreds of options, all of which seem to be roughly the same.
 However, we have found that not all these machines perform equally, and that an informed decision can bring you more breakfast happiness per dollar.
-We hope that our testing results have helped you cut through the confusion and find the perfect model for your kitchen.
+We hope our comprehensive review has helped you navigate the world of toasters and find the perfect model for your kitchen.

 — Max Mutter and Steven Tata